Armenia & Georgia Tour

 IncludedArmenia & Georgia Tour

-DAY 1 YEREVAN ARRIVAL
+DAY 1 YEREVAN ARRIVAL - FREE EVENING IN YEREVAN

 Arrival to Zvartnots International Airport early in the afternoon.
 Meet your Phoenix Tour representative.
 Transfer to the hotel.
 Check in.
 Free evening in Yerevan.
-There is plenty to keep you occupied in the city with its shopping malls, museums, exhibitions, film screenings, concerts and performances.
+There is plenty to keep you occupied in the city with its shopping malls, film screenings, concerts and performances.
 There are numerous cafés and wine shops line the main streets and side alleys around the city’s downtown.
 The city fills up with people at night, and you’ll find a number of trendy clubs, pubs and bars, where you can party till dawn Yerevan style!
 Overnight in Yerevan.

 DAY 2 YEREVAN CITY TOUR